-- Ma quéquette: A childish or cute name for penis, like willy.
+- Ma quéquette: A cringeworthy word for penis.

 - Ma chatte (F): Be careful: this means pussy cat and it has the same double meaning in English.

-- Ma couille: Literally means my testicle, but you can use it to refer to your friends, like ‘hey d*ckhead’.
+- Ma couille: Literally means my testicle, but you can use it to refer to your friends.